zyrouge/node-youtube-ext/README.md

 ## 🤔 Whats is this?

-Just a simple [YouTube](https://youtube.com) scrapper.
+Just a simple [YouTube](https://youtube.com) scraper.
 No key needed!

 ## 💻 Installation